 Let's just put it like that.

-Um but yeah, so I was thinking about doing that.
+But yeah, so I was thinking about doing that.

-Um I have a dock, I have a splitter.
+I have a splitter.

 Does that make sense?

-So, like if I if I put the switch HDMI into the computer, then I can't get I can't do it.
+So like if I if I put the switch HDMI into the computer, then I can't get, I can't do it.

 So I understand what you're thinking, but I can't do it with the live stream and all the other technology I'm using.

-Um, but I'm trying to figure out an easier solution.
+So there may be another workaround with that, but I'm trying to figure out an easier solution.

 All right.